NEW: Data Science module for

 Information for prospective students

-The current MSc Bioinformatics with Systems Biology at Birkbeck College has grown out of a former MSc in Bioinformatics, one of the longest-established Bioinformatics Masters degrees in the country.
-Since Autumn 2007 the MSc has been run as a collaboration between the School of Crystallography at Birkbeck College and the Department of Biochemistry and Molecular Biology at University College London.
-The programme of study is available full-time over one year or part-time over two years.
-For more information about the course, see the Introduction to the MSc Bioinformatics with Systems Biology course page.
+The MSc Bioinformatics is one of the longest-established Bioinformatics Masters degrees in the country.
+Since Autumn 2007 the MSc has been run as a collaboration between the Department of Biological Sciences at Birkbeck and the Research Department of Structural and Molecular Biology at University College London, which are both part of the prestigious ISMB.
+Past students on the course have gone on to do a wide range of jobs in academia and industry, or further study at PhD level.
+More information about the MSc course is available on this page.

-Enquiries about the course should be directed to:
+Enquiries about these Masters courses should be directed to:

 Department of Biological Sciences